ipfs/ipfs-docs/docs/concepts/ipld.md

 The IPLD specifications are divided into [layers](https://github.com/ipld/specs#ipld-layer-model):

 0. **Block layer:** The block layer contains the content identifier (CID), which is used to self-describe the multibase-prefix, version, content type and content address.
 This takes the guessing out of encoding/decoding.
-1. Data Model Layer: This layer describes what is representable in IPLD (lists, booleans, maps etc).
+1. **Data model layer:** This layer describes what is representable in IPLD (lists, booleans, maps, etc).
 Here are all of the [kinds](https://github.com/ipld/specs/blob/master/data-model-layer/data-model.md#kinds).
 1. Schema Layer: The schema layer uses the data model layer to build more complex layouts.

 Below is the simplified hierarchy: